Tellinq/Discord-Moderation-Bot/README.md

 # Discord-Moderation-Bot
-A flexible and robust Discord bot intended to maximize Discord's build in moderation tools while keeping elegant command-card interfaces and proper privlege management
+A flexible and robust Discord bot intended to maximize Discord's built in moderation tools while keeping elegant command-card interfaces and proper privilege management